mranisz/fmdummy/README.md

 ```

 ##FMDummyWT-hash
 FMDummyWT-hash is FMDummyWT with hashed k-symbol prefixes of suffixes from suffix array to speed up searches (k ≥ 2).
-Hashes are used when pattern length is greater than or equal to k.
+This variant is particularly efficient in speed for short patterns (not much longer than k).
+Note that patterns shorter than k are handled by standard variant of FMDummyWT index.

 Parameters:
 - wtType: